-Atul Rajasthan Date Palms Ltd (ARDPL) is engaged in the micro-propagation and marketing of tissue culture raised date palm plants of premium varieties such as Barhee, Khalas, Khunezi and Medjool.
+Atul Rajasthan Date Palms Ltd (ARDPL) is engaged in the micro-propagation of date palm plants of premium varieties such as Barhee, Khalas, Khunezi and Medjool.

-The Company achieved sales of ₹ 2.52 cr in the year 2020-21, through the subsidy scheme of the Directorate of Horticulture, Government of Rajasthan and sales in the open market.
+The Company achieved sales of ₹ 1.25 cr in the year 2021-22, through the subsidy scheme of the Directorate of Horticulture, Government of Rajasthan and sales in the open market.
+The lower sales during 2021-22 was on account of limited saleable production during the year due to long gestation period.

-As per the Food and Agriculture Organisation, the world area covered with date palms is 13,81,434 hectares.
+As per the Food and Agriculture Organisation, the world area covered with date palms is 12,35,601 hectares.
 The five leading nations in terms of acreage under date palm cultivation are Iraq, Algeria, Iran, Saudi Arabia and Pakistan.
 The health benefits of date fruit are known since the existence of human civilisation and the fruit is now being pitched as a super food.
-The COVID-19 pandemic has created an increase in awareness about nutrition, health and immunity.
+The COVID-19 pandemic has increased awareness about nutrition, health and immunity.
 This has led to a rise in the demand for the fruit and in turn, the planting material in India and abroad.
-During the state budget for 2020-21, the Government of Rajasthan has announced that it proposes to bring 1,500 hectares of area under date palm cultivation in the next four years.
+Clonal propagation is preferred in date palms because it is dioecious and propagation by seeds does not produce true-to-type plants.
+Therefore tissue culture is the most dependable and preferred choice for its mass propagation.

-India is an agrarian economy and two third of the population is still rural.
-There are ~200 million (>15%) under-nourished citizens in India.
-With ~30% children having stunted growth due to malnutrition and ~50% women suffering from anaemia, there is a pressing need to focus on food and nutrition.
-The date fruit is among the wholesome foods; in fact, the fruit is often referred to as a complete food.
+The date fruit is a wholesome food: in fact, the fruit is often referred to as a complete food.
+Date palm cultivation creates sustainable eco-systems in the arid regions, generates rural employment, alleviates poverty, empowers women, adds food and nutrition to the nation's existing agriculture and horticulture output.
+It has the potential to impact the economy and ecology of arid regions of the nation.
 India is the largest importer of dates in the world.
 An increase in land area under date palm cultivation will help the country become self-sufficient in its requirement of the fruit.
-Despite limitations due to the COVID-19 pandemic, ARDPL has scaled up the production of tissue culture raised date palm plants at its state-of-the-art production facility in Jodhpur, Rajasthan in 2020-21.
-The Company has built its talent pool in the production of in-vitro plantlets and subsequent stages of hardening.
-In-depth training is imparted to the technicians and staff to improve efficiency and productivity.
+The Company will participate in this growth by scaling up the production capacity of tissue culture raised date palm plants.
+The Company will continue to build its talent pool in the production of in-vitro plantlets and subsequent stages of hardening.
+In-depth training is being imparted to the technicians and staff to improve efficiency and productivity, in the field.